 3.5 Creatives With greater targeting capabilities, CTV offers a major opportunity to tailor ads with the relevant message to specific audiences.
 This will enable for greater engagement and return on ad spend.
 However, CTV is a similar experience to TV and as such the traditional TV experience should be maintained including the ads in breaks, frequency capping, industry separation.
 Additionally, while creatives can be adjusted to suit audiences there are certain elements that should be taken into account from a user perspective.
 Viewers enjoy relevant or contextualised ads, inline and relevant to the content being watched.

-Source: Happydemics for Freewheel, Connected Viewers, All eyes on streaming, 3 354 respondents representative of the EU population, March 2022 Consumers are positive about getting ads related to their personal interests (see FreeWheel and Happydemics data above), hobbies or lifestyle.
+EU6 UK France Germany Italy Spain Netherlands Ads related to my personal interests (hobbies) 37% 45% 37% 24% 38% 41% 37% Ads fitting my current lifestyle 30% 28% 24% 20% 25% 39% 33% Brands & products in line with my values (ethics, sustainability) 23% 21% 28% 16% 28% 25% 19% Ads aligned with the brands I already like 22% 23% 34% 17% 20% 20% 18% Geo-located ads that promote local stores or services near my home 19% 21 23% 22% 19% 13% 13% Source: Happydemics for Freewheel, Connected Viewers, All eyes on streaming, 3 354 respondents representative of the EU population, March 2022 Consumers are positive about getting ads related to their personal interests (see FreeWheel and Happydemics data above), hobbies or lifestyle.
 However, 'personalised' ads in CTV environments can be seen as invasive.
 It has to be noted that globally the observed trend is the reduction of the volume of advertising from 12/16 minutes on TV to 8/12 in the AVOD/FAST environment.
 Several studies showed a higher degree of attention from viewers in CTV.
 Indeed, research shows that 94% of viewers prefer the CTV ad experience as they can sometimes ignore the, they are less repetitive, less often and more in line with the content they are watching (source: Integral Ad Science).